ArcanaFramework/frametree/docs/source/frames.rst

 Frames
 ======

-Before data within a dataset can be manipulated, they must be assigned to a data frames.
+Before data within a grid is manipulated it is be assigned to data frames via the creation of data "columns" across different layers of the grid.

 Rows
 ----